DataDog/hiring-engineers/answers.md

 ## PostgreSQL

-Next, I will install a PostgreSQL database to my host, give Datadog read-only access to it, and configure my PostgreSQL configuration file to collect logs.
+Next, I installed a PostgreSQL database to my host, gave Datadog read-only access to it, and configured my PostgreSQL configuration file to collect logs.

 ### Installing and starting PostgreSQL